-In the week ahead (August 21-28), 27 percent predict rates will rise; 9 percent think rates will fall; and 64 percent predict rates will remain relatively unchanged (plus or minus 2 basis points).
+In the week ahead (Jan.
+23-29), none of the experts predict rates will rise, 31 of the experts think rates will fall, and 69 percent predict rates will remain relatively unchanged (plus or minus 2 basis points).
 Calculate your monthly payment using Bankrate’s mortgage calculator.

-Read the comments and rate predictions of mortgage experts and Bankrate analysts below.
+Read the comments and rate predictions of mortgagesch experts and Bankrate analysts below.